Inca Trail & Machu Picchu

 Exclusions:

-- Meals en route before and after final destination
+• Meals en route before and after the final destination

-If you wish to arrange and pay for your own flight to Peru we will meet you at the airport in Lima.
-Full refund applies only if cancellation is received and acknowledged 20 weeks or more prior to departure.
+If you wish to arrange and pay for your flight to Peru we will meet you at the airport in Lima.
+A full refund applies only if cancellation is received and acknowledged 20 weeks or more before departure.
 For bookings where flights have to be paid for in advance, the flight cost is non-refundable once paid.

 PREPARATION & TRAINING